gdunlevy/ENLP-Final-Project/README.md

 **SUBTASK 1 ----> PUN DETECTION**

-	subtask1.py

-	This file contains the code to preforming some baseline methods for task 1, specifically for **HOMOGRAPHIC**.
+	This file contains the code to preforming some baseline methods for task 1.
-	The methods that can be run in this file are: last word, dictionary defintions, and synsets.
+	Each method is in their own file.

 	HOMOGRAPHIC:
+	last_word.py
 		- Last word: This is determined by the specific POS definitions of the last words in the sentences.
 If the last word definition has more than one entry, then we can say there is a pun in that sentence.
 			ex: Weeds (NOUN) --> {'Noun': ['any plant that crowds out cultivated plants', 'a black band worn by a man (on the arm or hat', 'street names for marijuana', 'a black garment (dress'], 'Verb': ['clear of weeds']}
+	dictionary_def.py
-	- Dictionary Defitions: This is basically the same as the last word concept but it is for every word in the sentence
+		- Dictionary Defitions: This is basically the same as the last word concept but it is for every word in the sentence synset.py
 		-Synset: In this one we use the POS of the word to give us the list of synsets of the word in the sentence.
 If any word has from the sentence appears in its synset list more than 5 times, then there is a pun in the the sentence.

+	returns: hom_sentence# 1 OR hom_sentence# 0

 	HETEROGRAPHIC:

+	returns: het_sentence# 1 OR het_sentence# 0

 **SUBTASK 2 ----> WHICH WORD IS THE PUN**

-	Homographic Puns:
-		these are puns that are the same word but different meanings.
+	This file contains the code to preforming some baseline methods for task 2.
+	In this task all sentences that are not puns have been removed.
+	Each method is in their own file.

+	HOMOGRAPHIC:
+	last_word.py
-			- Can say it is the last word just to see the accuracy we get for that
+		- Last word: this takes the last word and determines it is the pun. synset.py

-			- how can we find the word in the sentence that is spelt the same but has two totally different meanings
-				- maybe check to see if words have two different PoS and/or multiple definitions for the same PoS

-	Hetergraphic Puns:
-		these are puns that sound similar.

-			can look at sense of words -- see if there is something that looks for similar sounding words????

-		wordnet sense? not sure
+		-Synset: In this one we use the POS of the word to give us the list of synsets of the word in the sentence.
+Get the word with the most synsets that are equal to the word, and check if it is over 6.
+If it is then the answer is the word.
+Otherwise, use the last word.

+	returns: hom_sentence#_word#

+	HETEROGRAPHIC:

+	returns: het_sentence#_word#